X-ray Safety Program Manual

 Characteristic X-rays

-X-rays can be created when electrons re-arrange inside of an atom, resulting in a loss of energy of the atom in the form of X-rays.
+X-rays are created when electrons re-arrange inside of an atom, resulting in a loss of energy of the atom in the form of X-rays.
 This process of emission of X-rays is “characteristic” of the target atom

 Dose see Absorbed, Equivalent, or Effective Dose